iceland in february

 The Northern Lights tend to visit in cycles, sometimes lasting for a few nights at a time before disappearing for 4-5 days and then returning.
 For this reason, to have the best chance to see the Northern Lights, then its best to spend at least a week in Iceland.
 (And even then, keep in mind that it isn’t guaranteed.)

 We were very lucky to see the Northern Lights on our trip to February in Iceland.
-Personally, I believe at least a week is needed to see and experience the other attractions anyway.
-So, that week will not be wasted.
+Personally, I believe at least a week in Iceland is needed to see and experience the other attractions anyway.

-To increase your chances of seeing the Northern Lights, consider joining an Iceland Northern Lights tour that includes a guide, transportation to an area with low light pollution, and hot chocolate.
+• Join a Northern Lights tours that usually includes transportation to an area with low light pollution, and sometimes – hot chocolate.

 2. Visit waterfalls